Privacy Policy

 Although we will comply with this Privacy Policy in respect of information provided to us by persons under the age of 18 years, those persons must obtain the consent of a parent or guardian prior to using a Site and the parent or guardian will be responsible for appropriately supervising the person’s use of a Site.

-If you have any further questions or if you wish to receive more information on our information practices and Privacy Policy, please contact our Privacy Officer at Fife Capital at This email address is being protected from spambots.
-You need JavaScript enabled to view it., Level 12, 89 York Street, Sydney NSW 2000.
+If you have any further questions or if you wish to receive more information on our information practices and Privacy Policy, please contact our Privacy Officer (see Section 14 below).

 The personal information that we collect will depend on the dealings you may have with us.
-In this Policy, “personal information” has the meaning given to it in the Privacy Act and includes any information or opinion, whether true or not, about an identified individual or an individual who is reasonable identifiable.
+In this Policy, “personal information” has the meaning given to it in the Privacy Act and includes any information or opinion, whether true or not, about an identified individual or an individual who is reasonable identifiable whether the information or opinion is recorded in material form or not.

 Personal information is generally collected:

-• from you, when you communicate or interact with us, including on email, phone or our website or applications we use;
+• from you, when you communicate or interact with us, including in person, on email, phone or our website or applications we use;

 • when you complete or are involved with an application or registration form in relation to an investment in one of our funds or trusts;